 Many people have memories of the week they spent at home with an itchy chickenpox rash.
 The same virus that causes chickenpox can be reactivated later in life to cause shingles.
+Read more to learn about shingles and how your local Otter Co-op pharmacist can help.

 What is shingles, and how is it caused?